Getting to Bali

 Denpasar is well served by budget airlines, particularly AirAsia and Jetstar that both fly direct to Bali from a number of Asian and Australian cities.

 Alternatively there are fast and slow ferries from Padang Bai and Benoa to Lombok (Gili Islands and Sengiggi) and also a regular car ferry that connects Bali to Java at Gilmanuk and goes every 20 minutes, 24 hours/day and takes about an hour.

 Getting From the Airport to Our Villas

 We are happy to organise a car with a local company to pick you up from the airport, and take you to your villa.
-Cost for a 7 seater car varies between Rp 200,000 (for Villa Leana, Villa Bali Blue and Villa Rene) to Rp 450,000 (for Villa Kalisha, Villa Talia Vashti, Villa Anjani) or for 10 seater minivan the cost is Rp 450,000 and Rp 800,000 respectively.
+Cost for a 7 seater car varies between Rp 250,000 (for Villa Leana, Villa Amanie and Villa Rene) IDR 300,000 (Villa Wiljoba and Villa Upala Cliff) to Rp 450,000 (for Villa Kalisha, Villa Talia Vashti, Villa Anjani) or for 12 seater minivan the cost is Rp 450,000, Rp 550,000 and Rp 800,000 respectively.

 It is also possible to organise a taxi from the airport, however we do not recommend this as although it is cheaper there can be long queues, the driver rarely speak English or know the way to the villa, and most taxis run on LPG, which means a large tank in the boot where luggage would normally go, and so fitting more than two adults in your average taxi can be a squeeze with luggage on the front seat.